-- 1. If the C/370 ILC application is built (relinked) after the PTF for APAR PN74931 is applied, no relink is required to run under OS/390 V2R10 C/C++.
+- \ If the C/370 ILC application is built (relinked) after the PTF for APAR PN74931 is applied, no relink is required to run under z/OS V1R1 C/C++.
 Otherwise a relink is required. - 2.
 If you have multiple languages in the executable program, then the sum of the restrictions applies.
 For example: if you have C, PL/I and Fortran in the executable program, then it should be relinked because Fortran needs to be relinked.

-Refer to OS/390 Language Environment Writing Interlanguage Applications for more information.
+Refer to z/OS Language Environment Writing Interlanguage Applications for more information.